KVRTeJ/Chuder/README.md

 # Chuder

 Hello!
-This is my new repo for labs.
+This is my new repo.
+Here you can find my labs.

 My OS is **MacOS version 13.6.3 (22G436)**